 Brand Valuation is the process of thorough Brand Analysis and Brand Research that allows firms to quantify the value of their brands.
 It helps put concrete numbers and facts to what has hitherto been a very qualitative discussion.
 Many companies today have started reflecting the value of their brands on their balance sheets.

 There are different reasons why you may need to value your brands

-- There is a regulatory or accounting compliance requirement
+- Regulatory or accounting compliance requirement

-- You want to measure the return on brand investments.
+- Measure the return on brand investments